catherineisonline/frontend-mentor-challenge-solutions/README.md

 ## What I learned

 The project was fun to build and did not require a lot of experience.
 I improved my grid skills a bit more but definitely still a lot to learn about it.
 I tried to make grid responsive but instead ended up using flex for smaller screens.
 I am not sure whether that's a correct way.
+For the first time, I used a media query for hover effects to avoid sticky background color on mobile devices and it's really a nice feature!

 ## Useful resources